ballesandro/dndbeyond/README.md

 ## Notes
+If you run locally, the app will an in-memory database.
+If you run with Docker, it will use a postgres database.

-This solution has three parts and uses an in-memory database.
+This solution has three parts.

 The first is a standard REST API.
 Even though this is a small app, you will still find services, repositories, and more.
 You can use the included Postman collection to run sample API requests against [https://localhost:8080/api](https://localhost:8080/api)